dotgreg/tiro-notes/README.md

 Tiro Notes focus points are :

-- 👼 **Open source & free**: Code is open source, free forever.
-Optimistically reaching a GNU GPLv3 license in the future.
-- 👑 **Own your data**: No database, no hidden ties.
+- 👑 **Open source & Open Data**: Code is open source, free forever.
+No database, no hidden ties.
 Markdown files only.
 You can edit and sync your files with external software as you need.

-- 🚅 **Fast**: Search is really fast (using ripgrep).
-You can scroll list of several thousands of items without slowdown.
-- 💅 **Nice**: Usability & nice user experience is key aspect of Tiro.

-- ☁️ / 🖥️ /  💻 / 📱 **Use it anywhere** : Apps for Windows, Mac, Linux.
-You can install and start Tiro within seconds with npx.
-You can install it on Android and iOS.
-You can use it as web server and use it with any device with a browser.
+- ☁️ / 🖥️ /  💻 / 📱 **Cross-platform** : Windows, macOS, Android, Linux, Web.
+Start an App or with CLI and access it anywhere on your local network.

 - 🏋 **Extensible** : create custom markdown tag like [[calendar]], [[uml]] and other within seconds.
 Use [[latex]].
 Create your own tag with [[script]] and the client api

 ## MENU